The Nest

 execute a 1031 exchangeFirst, let’s break down the name:

-2. The “exchange” part comes from taking capital gains from selling a property and investing them in a “like-kind” property without paying taxes on those capital gains.
+2. The “exchange” part refers to the process of taking capital gains from selling a property and reinvesting them in a “like-kind” property, thereby avoiding taxes on those capital gains.

-3. Initially, the exchange came from literally trading your property for someone else’s – today, it is called a “simultaneous” exchange.
-However, not only is that rare, most 1031 exchanges are “delayed” 1031 exchanges.
+3. Initially, the exchange involved trading your property for someone else’s—today, it is called a “simultaneous” exchange.
+However, not only is that rare, but most 1031 exchanges are “delayed” 1031 exchanges.

-However, there are different types of exchanges, so let’s explore another relevant type before tackling the most common – the “delayed exchange” – one.
+However, there are different types of exchanges, so let’s explore another relevant type before tackling the most common—the “delayed exchange.”

 “Improvement/Construction Exchange”